bondj89/quiz-pop/docs/user-stories.md

 ```

 ```
-+ As a user, I want to show my high score by sharing a link, so that my friends can see.
++ As a daily commuter, I want to play trivia on the go, and a trivia app allows me to do that.

-+ As a trivia fanatic, I want to choose a topic, so that I can test my knowledge.
++ As a trivia fanatic, I want to test my trivia skills, so that I can stay fresh on my general knowledge.

 + As a fan of Google, I would like to sign in with my Gmail account, so that I can sign in faster.